-This year, the first tip of each month will be dedicated to explaining about each page of the hair analysis to help those of you that have your report be able to understand it better.
+This year, the first tip of each month will be dedicated to explaining each page of the hair analysis to help those of you who have your report be able to understand it better.
 There is such a wealth of information available on every page!
 And this page is especially important.
 If you have your report, you’ll want to turn to this page (usually page 5 in your report) and use it as a reference as you read this post.

 There is a LOT of information on just this one page.
 The chart on this page has different areas of concern highlighted in different colors.
 There will also be a score at the end of each row and a total at the bottom.
 These scores matter – and we’ll talk about what they mean and why later in this post.

 Why does Immune System Support make all the difference to your health?

 This page is a great example of the incredible value of hair analysis testing.
 The indicators on this page give you information specific to you as to how you can fortify your immune system.
 A strong immune system protects us from the worst effects of the many viral and environmental impacts our bodies are subjected to every single day.
 Boosting your immune system with exactly what it needs is essential for optimal health.
 It’s how we achieve vitality and well-being.

 No two people will ever have the same results on this page, because everybody’s immune system varies dramatically.
 What’s going on inside each of us is based on so many factors: diet, environmental pollutants, metabolic stressors, and genetics.

 The information on this page gives us a roadmap of how to boost our immune system and live a healthier, better life.

 The Personal Immune System Support Indicators page is broken down into nine areas of importance.
 These areas include the following: